samfitgen/trgen/docs/Full_Distance_Triathlon_Build-Low_Volume.md

 **Description**:

-> Once again, run an Easy-Moderate 50 minutes at RPE6 pace with another mid-run
+> Once again, run an Easy-Moderate 50min at RPE6 pace with another mid-run
 > 6x20-second relaxed sprints at RPE10 with 40 seconds of rest after each.